Airdrie, Alberta: Geography

-Recent annexation of land by Airdrie to the south, coupled with recent expansion of Calgary's city limits in July 2007, have placed the two cities' boundaries within only a few kilometres of each other.
+The annexation of 12,640 acres of land by Airdrie from Rocky View County in 2012 is designed to accommodate anticipated growth until 2062.
+Airdrie's southern and Calgary's northern city boundaries are within a few kilometres of each other.

 Neighbourhoods

 Airdrie is divided into four civic addressing quadrants.
-As of the 2012 census, the City of Airdrie recognized the following neighbourhoods, not including rural and annexation land.
+As of the 2023, the City of Airdrie recognized the following neighbourhoods, not including rural and annexation land.